bradfrost/atomic-design/chapter-1.md

 - Often too abstract
 - Seen only as a designer/developer tool
 - Often incomplete/only serving present cases
+- Maintenance
+- Governance
-- Lacking a clear methodology
+- Lacking a clear methodology.
+Spray of modules

 ## In search of a methodology
 - Recap modularity as a trend.